-Academic Affairs is comprised of the College of Arts and Sciences, the School of Education and Human Services, the School of Health Professions and Studies, the School of Management, the School of Nursing, the Frances Willson Thompson Library, the Office of Graduate Programs, the Office of Extended Learning, the Office of Research & Sponsored Programs, the Thompson Center for Learning & Teaching, the University Honors Program, University Outreach, and Institutional Analysis.
+Academic Affairs is comprised of the College of Arts and Sciences, the School of Education and Human Services, the College of Health Sciences, the School of Management, the School of Nursing, the Frances Willson Thompson Library, the Office of Graduate Programs, the Office of Extended Learning, the Office of Research & Sponsored Programs, the Thompson Center for Learning & Teaching, the University Honors Program, University Outreach, and Institutional Analysis.
 Academic Affairs is led by the Provost and Vice Chancellor for Academic Affairs who serves as the chief academic officer of the campus and provides leadership in the pursuit of campus-wide academic excellence in support of the Strategic Plan for the University of Michigan-Flint.

 Interim Provost and Vice Chancellor for Academic Affairs

 Jill supports the Provost, governing faculty of the University, Faculty Council, manages the reappointment, promotion, and tenure process, sabbaticals, faculty award processes, the Council of Deans and the Academic Affairs Advisory Committee.
 She also coordinates the academic and event calendar for the Office of the Provost.

 Gilia C. Smith, PhD